FintechLabZ/SHRK-RoadMap/White Paper.md

 {We Have Initiated}  PHASE {1}

-Phase O : Early Investor Protocol Launch: [Completed] early investors are who we consider to be long term coin holders and want help with further development of the asset During this phase we will design
+Phase O :  Investor Protocol/Mainnet Launch: [Completed] Early Investors are who we consider to be long term
+Token holders and want help with further development of the asset During this phase we will design
 Shark Capital Global Company
 Professional Asset & Hedge Fund Management Holdings

-Also during this phase we will design $Shrk merch so we can grow through mainstream adoption
+Also during this phase we will design $SHRK merch so we can grow through mainstream adoption
 Shark Pool for liquidity providers  [ZilSWAP]